oreqizer/rhythm-fns/README.md

  * `margins` extra margins relative to the base font size
  * `maybeBorder` (optional) absolute border to subtract from the result

-Returns absolute margin to apply to your element
+Returns the absolute margin to apply to your element.

 ## License